Carlyr78/Pharmacy-Analysis-Dashboard-in-Tableau/README.md

 Data Sources

 The dashboard utilizes data from our pharmacy database, including transactional information, customer details, and geographic data such as zip codes.
-Due to the maintaining customer privacy, any identifying information has been blurred out.
+Due to the maintaining customer privacy, any identifying information has been redacted.